ArseniyLobov/Proteomic-profiling-of-atherosclerotic-plaques/README.md

 Files list:

-R code (code_plaques.r) Results of protein identification - output of FragPipe (report.pg_matrix.tsv) Sample info in excel format (sample_info.xlsx) Raw proteomics data was deposited to the ProteomeXchange Consortium with project identifier PXD035173 (will be available after the publication of the article).
+R code (code_plaques.r) Results of protein identification - output of DIA-NN (report.pg_matrix.tsv) Sample info in excel format (sample_info.xlsx) Raw proteomics data was deposited to the ProteomeXchange Consortium with project identifier PXD035173 (will be available after the publication of the article).